ZibraMax/FEM/README.md

 		Core.__init__(self,geometry)
 	```
 	It is important to manage the number of variables per node in the input geometry.
-3. Define the matrix calculation methods and post porcessing methods
+3. Define the matrix calculation methods and post porcessing methods.
 	```python
 	def elementMatrices(self):
 	def postProcess(self):